-I was born just west of London and studied art and art history at Oxford (Brookes University); life drawing in London at evening classes (St Martin’s School of Art).
-In 2013 I completed a Masters in Art History at Birkbeck College, London.
+I was born just west of London and studied Art and Art History at Oxford Brookes Univesity (1984-87), an Advanced Postgraduate Diploma in Painting and Printmaking there concurrent with evening life-drawing classes at St Martin's School of Art, London (1990-91).
+In 2013 i was awarded a Masters in Art History from Birkbeck College

 The works I make are found on the way to something else and are always unexpected.
 They’re informed by daily experience, by memories and certain aspects of the world including (but not limited to) virology, bacteria, meteorology, chaos theory, an interest in the notion of the sublime.